Zubair100/ViagogoInterview/README.md

 2) There is currently no functionality to add or remove tickets from events.

-3) There were no time constraints on any of the events
+3) There are no time constraints on any of the events

 4) Events are unique